bADAsteam/US_Cinema/Datastory.md

 ![image](/output/MF_Adjective_decade.png){:style="display:block; margin-left:auto; margin-right:auto"}<!--- Wordcloud adj --->

 ![image](/output/MF_Verb_decade.png){:style="display:block; margin-left:auto; margin-right:auto"}<!--- Wordcloud verb --->
-The most used adjectives and verbs does not display an obvious difference between men and women.
-Some words such as ```'old', 'young', 'go', 'find' and 'tell'``` appears as used for women than for men.

 Upon examining the most commonly used adjectives and verbs associated with male and female characters, we did not find a clear difference between the two groups.
 We did notice that certain words, such as ```"old," "young," "go," "find," and "tell,"``` were used equally as often in relation to female and male characters.
 This suggests that there may not be a significant gender-based difference in the way male and female characters are characterized in films using these specific adjectives and verbs.